 As part of The Global School at WPI, the department serves three vital components of WPI’s project-based learning model.
-These are: the Great Problems Seminar, a program that gives students and faculty the opportunity to combine disciplinary lenses to explore holistic approaches to global problem solving; the Interactive Qualifying Project, a distinctive interdisciplinary project experience that challenges students to examine the impact of science and technology on society to address social issues and human needs; and the Global Projects Program, WPI’s signature study and work away program.
+The Great Problems Seminar gives students and faculty the opportunity to combine disciplinary lenses to explore holistic approaches to global problem solving.
+The Interactive Qualifying Project is a distinctive interdisciplinary project experience that challenges students to examine the impact of science and technology on society to address social issues and human needs.
+The Global Projects Program is WPI’s signature study- and work-away program.

 Building on WPI’s distinctive interdisciplinary, project-based approach to education, a Community Climate Adaptation (CCA) Master’s program—a joint program between the Department of Civil and Environmental Engineering and DIGS—offers students training to support communities and organizations as they adapt to the impacts of a changing climate around the globe.
 Students also have the opportunity to pursue Individually Designed Interdisciplinary Majors that are approved, supported and overseen through the department.

 Through DIGS, new research and academic programs will continue to emerge and develop through a dedication to interdisciplinary research with real-world impacts.

 Tackling the World's Problems

 In the Great Problems Seminar (GPS), first-year students tackle some of the world’s most pressing problems, helping them to develop the skills, knowledge and confidence needed not only for the rest of their college career, but for life.
 This two-term, introductory project-based course—taught by two professors from different disciplines—allows students to step outside their disciplines, work in teams, and delve into issues of global importance.